Going forward, there are – and will continue to be – three primary drivers of global physical gold (and silver) demand.

 The Gold Demand Engine Is Heading Toward a Supply Wall

 The trend, if going against you, becomes your enemy.
-In spite of increased exploratory spending, new large gold discoveries are becoming less common, more costly to find, and taking increasingly longer to develop to production stage when they are located.
+Despite increased exploratory spending, new large gold discoveries are becoming less common, more costly to find, and taking increasingly longer to develop to the production stage when they are located.

-Silver production, marching to its own supply drummer, is not looking all that robust either.
+Silver production, marching to its supply drummer, is not looking all that robust either.
 At current mining rates, only about 9 ounces of silver are being mined for every mined ounce of gold.
-Yet the silver gold ratio is running around 85:1.
+Yet the silver:gold ratio is running around 85:1.
 Is something seriously out of whack?

 Seven years after a major, but most likely not the major top in gold prices at around $1,900 the ounce, gold still shines brightly in the protect your assets department.
 Liquid, easily storable, fungible, easily divisible, and historically reliable.